-AUTOMOBILES: Use of personal automobiles for Council travel is at the discretion of the traveler.
-CPME reimburses auto travel at a per-mile rate that is based upon the federal government standard.
+AUTOMOBILES/MILEAGE: Use of personal automobiles for Council travel is at the discretion of the traveler.
+The association reimburses auto travel at a per-mile rate that is based upon the federal government standard.
 The per-mile rate includes fuel and any other costs related to use of the automobile.
-Mileage is reimbursed for transportation to and from airports, train, or bus stations; and to and from the site of the CPME activity.
+Mileage is only reimbursed for transportation to and from airports, train, or bus stations; and to and from the site of the CPME activity.
 Should the traveler elect the use of personal automobile, reimbursement shall not exceed the lowest appropriate airfare available, irrespective of total miles driven.
+For reimbursement, provide a screenshot of the lowest available airfare to and from your destination.